-The sites I’ve curated below offer free stock photos that are also beautiful and artistic, not the cheesy photos that look like they come from a stock photo site.
-Whether you need photos of food, technology, nature, or a beautiful mix, these sites may have what you’re looking for.
+The sites we’ve curated below offer free stock photos that are also beautiful and artistic (not the cheesy photos that look like they come from a stock photo site).

-Unsplash is my favorite place to find royalty free stock photos.
-Many of the photos depict natural scenes and landscapes, and there are also shots of people, food, technology, and pretty much anything else you can think to search for.
-I love these photos because they are all beautifully shot by amazing photographers.
-They hand pick new photos to add to their collection everyday.
+Unsplash is our favorite place to find royalty free stock photos.
+Many of the photos depict natural scenes and landscapes.
+There are also shots of people, food, technology, and pretty much anything else you can think to search for.

-You can type in a search phrase in the bar at the top, you can peruse the photos based on topic, or you can even check out their curated collections for extra inspiration.
+The site is easy to navigate—you can type in a search phrase in the bar at the top, peruse the photos based on topic, or check out their curated collections for extra inspiration.
 You can also browse by photographer if you find someone whose work you love.